 Follow your dreams

-Being able to create and run a small business is a dream come true for many as it allows people to follow their passions and work on doing something they love.
+Being able to create and run a small business is a dream come true for many.
+Running a business allows people to follow their passions and work on doing something they love.
 When you work by yourself, the dream is yours and you are fully able to commit to it.

 Con of running a business by yourself